 1, Notre-Dame East Street

-Copies of the materials that have been filed with each of the Courts including the orders rendered can be reviewed by clicking on the links to the applicable province below.
-This website will be updated to include additional materials that are filed with the Courts as well as any Orders or directions issued in connection with the Joint Hearing.
+Copies of the materials that have been filed with each of the Courts including the written submissions to the Courts from each of the parties can be reviewed by clicking on the links to the applicable province below.
+This website will be updated to include any additional materials that are filed with the Courts as well as any Orders or directions issued in connection with the Joint Hearing.

 In summary, the Joint Committee has requested that: about $205 million of the surplus be paid out to benefit Class Members and Family Class Members with specific recommendations on how this should be done; and, the remaining surplus be retained in the fund.
 An update summary of the Joint Committee’s recommendations to the Courts (which were recently amended) can be found here.